spryker/code-sniffer/README.md

 You probably want to ignore some folders, e.g. `--ignore=vendor/` or some of your test fixture folders.

+### Standards
+You can always switch the standard to the stricter one named `SprykerStrict`.
+It lies in the same folder as `Spryker` and includes itself all the `Spryker`'s sniffs along with its own (strict) sniffs.
+The full list of strict sniffs you can find in the [list of included sniffs](/docs) under the `SprykerStrict` section.

 ### How to include in your IDE
 E.g. for PHPStorm:
 * Open Settings -> Tools -> External Tools